Trees can’t tell us when they’ve had too much to drink–or when they’re dying of thirst.

 - Precise-as-can-be check: Below your tree, dig 6-8 inches deep and grab a handful of soil.
 Your soil should be cool and moist.
 If it’s sopping wet, you’re overwatering.
 If your soil isn’t drenched or sandy, roll into a ball.
 If it crumbles, your tree needs more water.
 Poke the soil ball a few times.
 If it doesn’t budge, you probably have clay soil.

 If your tree has too much water, it’s struggling to breathe.
-That excess water commandeers spots air pockets previously held.
+That excess water commandeers spots air pockets.
 So, your tree roots are getting too much water and not enough oxygen.
 That’s a double whammy that could lead to root rot, fungi or long-term tree stress.

 Here’s How To Fix An Overwatered Tree: